 QCFF has its roots in The Movie Years Today Film Festival, a locally-focused film festival which ran from 2013-2015.
 The festival showcased locally-produced film and video projects for the general public in our community.
 This grassroots movement has grown from a single afternoon screening of eight short films in 2013 to an entire week-long festival screening over 30 films both feature and short, all of which were produced in the local area.

 Trenton has a rich film history and was once known as the "Hollywood of the North".
 Ontario’s first large film studio was established here in 1917 and until 1934, Trenton was the centre of film production in the province.
 With a rebranding and fresh launch under the new name "Quinte Canadian FilmFest", the 2017 festival celebrated the 100 year anniversary of our community's unique historic ties to the Canadian Film Industry.

 The inaugural 2017 Quinte Canadian FilmFest showcased the best in local and Canadian film projects over a three-day period, promoting and exhibiting our local filmmakers and their work as well as providing opportunities for our general public and filmmakers to connect at the festival.

 The 2018 festival will be held in the City of Quinte West (Trenton) from September 28-30, 2018.

 The festival will feature film screenings in several venues in Quinte West, accompanied by an opening gala reception, red carpet interviews with filmmakers and dignitaries, a filmmakers’ reception, and Q&A sessions following several screenings.
-To help fulfill Cinema Quinte’s mandate to support the development of the local film industry, the festival will include workshops for our local filmmakers to participate and develop their skills.
+To help fulfill Cinema Quinte’s mandate to support the development of the local film industry, the festival will include screenings of films by a number of local filmmakers.